siyul-park/siyul-park/README.md

-### Hi there 👋
+### Dynamic Developer in Backend and Emerging Technologies 🚀

-I'm a fast-growing developer Si-Yul Park.
-I'm interested in backend, refactoring and learning new technologies.
-I am confident that the clean code and efficient process of software engineering can contribute to improving the productivity of the team.
-My goal is to become a developer who has a positive influence to others 🔭
+Embark on a seamless journey through the intricate landscapes of backend development, the artful domain of refactoring, and the cutting-edge frontiers of emerging technologies.
+Navigating with a commitment to enhance team productivity through the elegance of clean code and streamlined processes, I aspire to embody excellence in software development and cast a positive influence across the dynamic spectrum of technology.
+Ready for this smooth expedition? 🔭🚀

 <!--START_SECTION:waka-->
 **I'm a Night 🦉**